cientopolis/spotters-backend/README.md

 nano config/secrets.yml
 ```

-Finally, run the following commands in the terminal to set up the database schema and start the web server.
+Finally, run the following commands in the terminal to download the required dependencies, set up the database schema and start the web server.

 ```
+bundle install
 rake db:migrate
 rails s
 ```